EightFold24/pwa-training/02-JavaScript/03-first-steps/01-hello-world/README.md

 The `<script>` tag has a few attributes that are rarely used nowadays but can still be found in old code:

-**The `type` attribute: `&lt;script <u>type</u>=...&gt;`**
+**The `type` attribute: `<script type= ... >`**
 The old HTML standard, HTML4, required a script to have a `type`.
 Usually it was `type="text/javascript"`.
 It's not required anymore.
 Also, the modern HTML standard totally changed the meaning of this attribute.
 Now, it can be used for JavaScript modules.
-But that's an advanced topic; we'll talk about modules in another part of the tutorial.

-**The `language` attribute: `&lt;script <u>language</u>=...&gt;`**
-This attribute was meant to show the language of the script.
+**The `language` attribute: `<script language= ... >`** This attribute was meant to show the language of the script.
 This attribute no longer makes sense because JavaScript is the default language.
 There is no need to use it.

 **Comments before and after scripts.**
 In really ancient books and guides, you may find comments inside `<script>` tags, like this: